What is orientation and why is it important to attend?

 St. John's Orientation program brings the University together to welcome new students.
-Orientation is REQUIRED for all new students, whether they are freshmen, transfer, international, resident or commuter students.
-During the Orientation, students will have the opportunity to become better acquainted with the academic environment; the support services available and important locations on campus.
-You will also be able to learn about the St. John's experience from current students.
+Orientation is required for all new students, whether they are freshmen, transfer, international, resident or commuter students.
+During Orientation students have the opportunity to become better acquainted with the academic environment, the support services and important locations on campus.
+You will also be able to learn about the St. John's experience from Orientation Leaders.

 What is an Orientation Leader (OL)?

-An Orientation leader is a St. John's student who embodies the values of the St. John's University.
-Chosen to assist incoming students with their transition to college.
-Orientation leaders are involved in a variety of activities at the University.
-They are here to answer your questions from the St. John's student perspective.
+An Orientation leader is a St. John's student who embodies the values of St. John's University and is chosen to assist incoming students with their transition to college, Orientation Leaders are involved in a variety of activities at St. John's and are here to answer your questions from the student perspective.

 When do I get my class schedule?

-The Freshman Center creates all schedules for first-semester freshmen.
-It will be mailed to you.
+The University Freshman Center creates all schedules for first-semester freshmen, viewed online via UIS.
 International and transfer students register through advisors in their college.